-The allergic march has long responded to a scenario of the sequential appearance of different allergic comorbidities.
-However, the variability in the appearance and progression of different allergic diseases draws a heterogeneous scenario that does not respond to a linear and unique trajectory.
+The allergic march comprises the sequential appearance of a series of allergic comorbidities.
+However, variability in the onset and progression of allergic diseases generates a heterogeneous scenario that does not follow a linear and single trajectory.

-Although currently almost half of the child population presents at least one allergy symptom, only 4-6% present multimorbidity, with several allergic entities coexisting.
-It has recently been shown that although they share etiological mechanisms and risk factors, these allergic diseases arise independently.
-In most cases a consecutive progression is not observed, or at least not the same in all patients.
+Almost half of the pediatric population presents at least 1 allergy symptom.
+However, only 4%-6% present multimorbidity, with several allergic diseases co-occurring.
+It has recently been shown that although they share etiological mechanisms and risk factors, allergic diseases arise independently.
+In most cases, progression is not consecutive, or at least not the same in all patients.

-Inflammation mediated by T helper 2 (Th2) cells, epithelial barrier dysfunction and genetic predisposition plays a fundamental role in the etiology of these diseases, on which the interaction with the exposome acts decisively.
+$T{\mu}$ 2-mediated inflammation, epithelial barrier dysfunction, and genetic predisposition play a fundamental role in the etiology of allergic diseases, on which the interaction with the exposome acts decisively.

-Therefore, the study of diseases from an omics point of view is essential to describe the different trajectories of allergic progression and propose effective interventions to avoid multimorbidity scenarios.
+Therefore, studying diseases from an omics point of view is essential when attempting to describe the various trajectories of allergic progression and to propose effective interventions to prevent multimorbidity.

-In this narrative review, we provide an overview of the current perception of allergic march, including clinical observations, omics data, risk factors, and preventative measures proposed for modifying its course or even preventing its onset.
+In this narrative review, we provide an overview of the current perception of the allergic march, including clinical observations, omics data, risk factors, and measures aimed at modifying its course or even preventing its onset.

 Key words: Allergic march.
 Atopic dermatitis.
 Asthma.
 Allergic rhinitis.
 Food allergy.
+Eosinophilic esophagitis.
 Omics.
 Epithelial barrier dysfunction.
 T2 inflammation.